Making Change Happen

 And even harder to change the company’s culture.
 At least in the way you want.
 It can be done, but it is hard.

-Still, at least in small groups, we can alter the immediate culture enough to adopt agile initially and often to have that adoption become better over time.
+Still, at least in small groups, we can alter the immediate culture enough to adopt agile initially.
+And often change the culture more later, and have that adoption become better over time.

 4. The Change never ends.